 tackling healthcare's financial strain

 Rising healthcare costs are one of the most urgent global challenges.
 Older patients often drive higher hospital costs, with 6–13% incurring expenses far above average across Europe.
-Each additional hospital day increases these costs by 20%.[1]
+Each additional hospital day increases these costs by 20% (Source: PMC)[1].

-The financial strain on healthcare systems is growing rapidly.
-Chronic diseases, such as cardiovascular disease, diabetes and cancer, are responsible for over 75% of healthcare costs.
-While advancements in medical science allow for earlier disease detection and better treatments, they also require long-term care, adding additional financial burden to already strained healthcare systems.
+Chronic diseases—such as cardiovascular disease, diabetes, and cancer—account for over 75% of healthcare costs.
+While medical advancements allow for earlier detection and better treatments, they also create a need for long-term care, placing a significant financial burden on healthcare systems.

 longevity: a triumph and a challenge